miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 # Building the Instruction Parsing and Execution Module

-## Building a Code Detector and Sanitizer with AI and Local Models

-## Developing a Code Detector and Dispatcher Using Local Models

 Uh yeah, that's it.
 It's a code detector, sanitizer and dispatcher.
 It monitors the WebSocket communication coming in from the AI, analyzes it for sentiment (also by the local LLM), and decides whether or not to attempt to execute the